 In a year of massive change for the music business, Bat Out Of Hell seemed out of step: theatrical and overblown at a time when punk was seemingly ushering in a new wave of gritty realism and anti-rock stars.
 But maybe that was the secret to its success.
 Maybe it was the fun antidote to punk's nihilism and prog's navel-gazing.
 And what was Meat Loaf if not a new kind of rock star?
 Big and daft, with gloriously huge songs about teenage love and going-all-the-way, Bat Out Of Hell is both preposterous and actually very relatable.

-This is the final episode of season 1 of The 20 Million Club, but you can catch up on the whole series now.
-Since launch the team have argued the merits of AC/DC’s Back In Black, Led Zeppelin's 4th album, Alanis Morisette's Jagged Little Pill, Queen's Greatest Hits, Prince's Purple Rain and Pink Floyd's The Dark Side Of The Moon.
+You can catch up on the whole series now.
+Since launch the team have argued the merits of AC/DC’s Back In Black, Led Zeppelin's 4th album, Alanis Morisette's Jagged Little Pill, Queen's Greatest Hits, Prince's Purple Rain and Pink Floyd's The Dark Side Of The Moon and more.

 Meat Loaf doing Paradise By The Dashboard Light on The Old Grey Whistle Test, May 1978